themegrill/flash/README.md

 == Changelog ==
 = TBD =
 * Fix 	- Dropdown toggle on mobile on click
+* Fix 	- Link color not working in content section.

 = 1.1.4 - 2017-07-08 =
 * Tweak - Updated fontawesome to `v4.7.0` and it's list files